 Why Choose a Ready for Occupancy Unit?

 Although pre-selling units has its own pros and cons (they are cheaper than RFO units), it does not suit those buyers who would rather see the finished product before investing a considerable amount of money.
 This is an understandable concern since there are developers who fell short of the expectations.
 There are also real estate agents who tend to overpromise just to close a deal.
 This results to buyers ending up disappointed because the units that they got do not look exactly like the renditions shown to them during negotiations.
-If you want to see exactly what you’re going to get before making commitments, a RFO unit is the best option for you.
+Thus the conflict of what’s best — preselling vs. RFO unit.
+If you want to see exactly what you’re going to get before making commitments, an RFO unit is the best option for you.

 With so many condos for sale in Manila, it can be difficult to select the one that will fit your needs and preferences.
 Here are some of the factors you have to consider when looking for the perfect RFO condo.